5 Strategies to Kick Off Summer with Joy & Confidence

 Life is ALL about learning from our mistakes.
 Without them, we’d be perfect and since that doesn’t exist in ANY family, we need to make sure we have a way of teaching how to repair mistakes & make ammends that build kids up (instead of pushing them down).

 Here’s some tips to help you make your discipline respectful, firm, kind & full of connection.

 - Have your “teaching talks” outside while your’e walking the dog around the neighborhood or throwing the football.

 - Your kids will listen a lot better if they’re moving.

 - Use the 4 R’s to align your discipline with the mistake they made:

 It may take some brainstorming, but slow down & plan out this process because just dropping random punishments out of the air to “make them pay” only creates disconnection & bitterness.

-Designing “learning lessons” that are directly correlated with what happened & the lesson you want your child to learn works incredibly well to guide kids towards better behavior tomorrow (I’ve witnessed this with my own kids for the last decade – logical consequences works SO well!).
+Designing “learning lessons” that are directly correlated with what happened & the lesson you want your child to learn works incredibly well to guide kids towards better behavior tomorrow.

 I hope you’ll try some of these strategies this summer & throughout the year with your kiddos.
 I’m always here rooting for you & cheering you on!